 It's simple and fairly quick, but it's not without risk either.
 Indeed, be aware that when you download an application outside the official stores, there is no guarantee of its origin.

-Therefore, the application you are installing may for example be infected by a virus.
-So pay close attention to the site on which you download APKs and do not hesitate to check if they are reliable on the net.
+Therefore, the application you are installing may, for example, be infected by a virus.
+So be careful about the site from which you download APKs and do not hesitate to check if they are reliable on the internet.

-It is also for these questions of reliability that we have advised you not to uninstall the Play Store from your Android phone as long as it was possible not to do so.
+It is also for these questions of reliability that we advised you not to uninstall the Play Store from your phone Android as long as it was possible not to do so.

 Install the APK file on your phone

 Now that we have downloaded the APK from the Google Play Store, all that remains is to install it.
 The installation itself is not very complicated.
-Indeed, we just have to click on the file and choose the installation.
+In fact, we just have to click on the file and choose the installation.

 Wait a few minutes and you will have access to your Google Play Store again.
-But as it comes from an external APK file, your mobile does not trust it and you will therefore have to give it permission to run.
-So here's what you need to do:
+But since it comes from an external APK file, your mobile does not trust it and you will therefore have to give it permission to run.
+So here is the maneuver you need to do:

 Conclusion

-That's it, you should now have no more problems with your Play Store account which has just been installed again and which is therefore perfectly functional for you to use it.
+That's it, you should now no longer have any problems with your Play Store account which has just been installed again and which is therefore perfectly functional so that you can use it.

-Be aware that in the future, it is better to spend a little time trying to solve the problem before thinking that we will uninstall everything and try to install it again in the hope that things improve .
+Please note that in the future, it is better to spend a little time trying to resolve the problem before telling yourself that you will uninstall everything and try to install it again in the hope that things will improve. .

-Indeed, if it is not too serious with other applications, it is much more so with those which are embedded directly by the manufacturer of your Android telephone like the Google Play Store.
+Indeed, if it is not too serious with other applications, it is much more so with those which are included directly by the manufacturer of your phone Android like the Google Play Store.